 Lack of staff parking is becoming a major bone of contention for Australian businesses and their employees.
 Time wasted cruising for parking, as well as earlier than normal starts to the day by employees racing to win limited parking bays, take their toll on worker wellbeing.
-This is even more pressing with COVID and flexible working.
+This predicament became more pressing when COVID happened, and flexible working schemes took effect.

 Parking scarcity has long been a problem in major Australian cities.
 In Sydney’s CBD for instance, there are an estimated 12.2 spaces for every 100 workers, making staff parking coveted, and a considerable source of internal tension.